HE MUST INCREASE

 33 “I did not know Him, but He who sent me to baptize with water said to me, ‘Upon whom you see the Spirit descending, and remaining on Him, this is He who baptizes with the Holy Spirit.’

-Like John the Baptist, your ultimate purpose in life as a believer or minister is to draw people’s attention and affection to Christ and not to yourself.
+Like John the Baptist, your ultimate purpose in life as a believer or a minister of God is to draw people’s attention and affection to Christ and not to yourself.

 However, John shocked them with his humble response.
 He said, “You yourselves bear me witness, that I said, ‘I am not the Christ,’ but, ‘I have been sent before Him.’
 “He must increase, but I must decrease.”
 (John 3:27-30 NKJV).